Real Polynomial Root-finding by Means of Matrix and Polynomial Iterations: Real Root-finders with Modified Matrix Sign Iterations. Variations and Extensions

 Because of the assumed choice of $\alpha$, the matrices $\alpha\sqrt {-1}~I\pm C_p$ have no real eigenvalues, and so the images of all their eigenvalues, that is, the eigenvalues of the matrices $M_{k,+}$ and $M_{k,-}$, converge to $\pm \sqrt {-1}$ as $k \rightarrow \infty$.
 Moreover, one can verify that the eigenvalues of the matrix $M_{k,+}+M_{k,-}$ converge to 0 unless they are the images of the $r_+$ eigenvalues of the matrix $C_p$ having the imaginary parts in the range $[-\alpha, \alpha]$.
 The latter eigenvalues of the matrix $M_{k,+}+M_{k,-}$ converge to $2\sqrt {-1}$.
 This shows correctness and numerical stability of Algorithm \ref{alg2a}.

-The algorithm approximates the $r_+$ roots of $p(x)$ by using $O(kn\log^2(n)+nr_+^2)+a_{r_+n}$ flops, versus $O(kn\log^2(n)+nr^2)+a_{rn}$ involved in Algorithm \ref{alg2}.
+The algorithm approximates the $r_+$ roots of $p(x)$ by using $O(kn\log(n)+nr_+^2)+a_{r_+n}$ flops, versus $O(kn\log(n)+nr^2)+a_{rn}$ involved in Algorithm \ref{alg2}.

-\begin{remark} We can test the proximity of the roots to a line in two stages: by at first moving the line into the unit circle $\{x:~|x|=1\}$ (cf. Theorem \ref{thcl}) and then applying the algorithm that supports Corollary \ref{cownmb}. \end{remark}
+\begin{remark} We can test the proximity of the roots to a line in two stages: by at first moving the line into the unit circle $\{x:~|x|=1\}$ (cf. Theorem \ref{thcl}) and then applying algorithms that supports Theorem \ref{thrrd} or Corollary \ref{cownmb}. \end{remark}